k8mil/indigo/_posts/2016-11-08-improve-your-development-using-charles.md

 ![](/assets/posts/charles/response_non_readable.png)

 Unfortunately, it's non readable.
-It's all because the request is secure and use the `https`.
-So, we need to inform the Charles about this domain is using the `SSL` to see the request details.
+It's all because the request is secure and uses the `https`.
+So, we need to inform Charles about that this domain is using the `SSL` to see the request details.

 ***Adding Proxy SSL***